Tips for Creating a Welcoming Porch

 Every homeowner wants every part of their home to be welcoming and inviting, to have that ‘home’ feel of comfort and safety, and a porch should be no different.
 A porch is so much more than just a place to store things or take off dirty shoes before entering the house.

-It can be one of the main gathering areas, a cave where you can get away from the hustle and bustle of life, or a place full of amazing comfort to take naps in.
+It can be one of the main gathering areas, a sanctuary where you can get away from the hustle and bustle of life, or a place full of fantastic comfort spots.
 No matter what type of porch you have, you want it to feel warm and welcoming for guests.
 So, here are some tips on how to create that feeling for all your family and friends.

 What Makes People Feel Comfortable?